simoncblyth/opticks/notes/sop/client_server_opticks_testing.rst

 * TODO : loosen requirement for exact same hit flavor between client and server

   * need to signal from client to server via genstep metadata the hit flavor : hit/hitlite/hitlitemerged etc..

-* TODO : photon cost aware and VRAM protecting server

-  * "Retry-After:?"  header response when server too busy to serve the client
-  * how to test this kinda thing ?

 * WIP : make OpticksClient release onto cvmfs ?